onriv/lean4ij/README.md

 - [x] infoview toolwindow in jcef
 - [ ] project create/setup or configuration
 - [ ] distinguish source in .lake as library rather than source
-- [ ] avoid file progressing in search window (it should be caused by didOpen, etc.)
+- [x] avoid file progressing in search window (it should be caused by didOpen, etc.) solved by only enable lsp at focusing editor
 - [ ] setting dialog
 - [ ] theme and color
 - [x] find in files will send a didOpen request and make fileProgress, it may hurt the performance.